 I have found that if I apply just 2 layers, the glazes can look brown and muddy.
 3 layers will start to look better.
 But even with three layers, the glaze can look a bit uneven if I haven’t brushed it on generously enough.

-My experience has been that 4 layers is a good thickness.
+My experience has been that 4 layers are a good thickness.
 The glaze will melt evenly and flow nicely.
 And there is enough glaze on the piece to bring the colors out well.

 Layering Potter’s Choice Combinations